FruitieX/teleirc/README.md

     npm start

+Optional:

-Optional: For your convenience, there is an included systemd unit file in `teleirc.service`.
+- For your convenience, there is an included systemd unit file in `teleirc.service`.
+- You can change your Telegram Bot's profile picture with the `/setuserpic` BotFather command.

 Special thanks
 --------------